caitlinch/gene_filtering/README.md

 #### Contents
 + Scripts
     + All scripts necessary to completely replicate this analysis are included in the `code/` folder
-    + Each script contains a detailed description and a list of software necessary to run that script
+    + Each script includes an overview, a list of necessary parameters or file paths,  and a list of software necessary to run that script
 + Species and subset trees
     + Species trees are included in the `species_trees/` folder.
-    + Each tree is labelled by the dataset, the test for recombination estimation, and the tree estimation method (e.g. `Tomatoes_PHI_pass_ASTRAL_species.tre` means the tree is estimated from the Tomato dataset loci that passed the PHI test using the summary coalescent method ASTRAL-III).
+    + Each tree is labelled by the dataset, the test for recombination estimation, and the tree estimation method
+        + e.g. `Tomatoes_PHI_pass_ASTRAL_species.tre` means the tree is estimated from the Tomato dataset loci that passed the PHI test using the summary coalescent method ASTRAL-III
 + Comparison trees
     + Trees used to investigate the Primates dataset included in the `primate_tree_topologies/` folder
-    + These trees are used with script `code/4_DataAnalysis.R` to perform an AU test for each loci to identify the best topology (out of a set of three) around two branches within the Primates tree
+    + These trees are used with the script `code/4_DataAnalysis.R` to perform an AU test for each loci to identify the best topology (out of a set of three) around two branches within the Primates tree
+    + These trees are plotted using the scripts `code/5_Plots.R`
 + Tomato gene trees
     + Text file containing all gene trees for the Tomatoes dataset included in the `tomato_cloudogram/` folder
     + Used with the script `code/5_Plots.R` to generate a cloudogram
 + Output
     + `.csv` files containing output from each stage of the analysis can be found in the `output/` folder
+    + The `.csv` files are grouped by the number at the beginning of each file name
+        + `01` indicates output from gene tree estimation in IQ-Tree and output from recombination tests
+        + `02` indicates results for each test for recombination after problem gene trees are removed
+        + `03` indicates results from comparing trees: AU tests, Quartet Network Goodness of Fit tests, and RF/wRF distances between trees
+        + `04` indicates additional analyses investigating branches that differ between trees
 + Instructions for replication
     + Instructions for replicating these analyses, along with details about the datasets and software used, are in this `README.md` file.